Gofraid mac Arailt: Activities

 The first record of Gofraid is probably an attack on Anglesey in 971 by a son of Harald.
 The Brut y Tywysogion states that it was Gofraid who led this.
 The following year he collected tribute from Anglesey.
-He probably led a raid on Powys in 979, and in 980 was allied with Custennin ap Iago, and they again ravaged Anglesey, but Custennin was killed by Hywel ap Ieuaf.
+He probably led a raid on Powys in 979, and in 980 was allied with Custennin ap Iago, son of former King of Gwynedd, Iago ab Idwal, and they again ravaged Anglesey, but Custennin was killed by Hywel ap Ieuaf, Custennin's first cousin.
 Chester was attacked in 980, the attackers perhaps led by Gofraid.
 In 982 he was again in Wales, this time in the southwest attacking Dyfed.

 In 984, along with Maccus, he brought a fleet to Waterford, where they joined up with Brian Bóruma, king of Munster, and Ivar of Waterford, king of Waterford.
 Their combined armies and fleets attacked Dublin.
 An unnamed son of Harald won a battle on the Isle of Man in 987, but whether this was Maccus or Gofraid is unclear.
 Gofraid attacked Anglesey for the third time in 987, according to the Brut y Tywysogion, taking 2,000 captives.

 Gofraid died in 989, said to be killed in Dál Riata, but whether this refers to the Glens of Antrim or perhaps to some part of the western coasts of Scotland is unclear.
 The notice of his death calls him king of Innse Gall, that is the Hebrides.
 Gofraid and Maccus are both usually included in lists of rulers of the Isle of Man.